jesseilev/parambre/README.md

 https://jesseilev.github.io/parambre

-**Note:** As of this writing the app does not support mobile devices, or Safari.
+**Note:** The app does not currently support mobile devices, or Safari.

 ### What is it?